-Prospective trainees interested in independent research experiences are encouraged to contact faculty directly regarding available opportunities.Most faculty at Huntsman Cancer Institute are listed in the Cancer Investigator Directory and can be sorted by research program.
+Prospective trainees interested in independent research experiences are encouraged to contact faculty directly regarding available opportunities.Most faculty at Huntsman Cancer Institute are in the Cancer Center Members list, which is organized by research program.
 Research is divided into categories: laboratory, clinical, and population-based efforts.

 Guide to Securing a Research Internship